 If your income would stop upon your death, and you have people who depend on you financially, you should have life insurance cover.
 If you live with a spouse or partner and their earnings would also stop at death, they too should have insurance cover.
+With rising house prices and a growing number of people renting for longer periods, it is also important to consider scenarios where renters require life insurance to cover ongoing expenses for their family.
 However, if you do not have financial dependents, you may not have a need for life assurance.